DigitalNZ/contentful-redis/README.md

 # ContentfulRedis
 A light weight read only contentful api wrapper which caches your responses in redis.

+# Features
+- Lightweight easy to configure ruby contentful integration.
+- Faster load times due to having a redis cache.
+- All content models responses are cached.
+- Webhooks update
+- Multiple space support
+- Preview and production api support on a single environment

+## WIP
+- Better find_by support with automatic attribute mapping
+- Experiment redis size optimisation

 ContentfulRedis also supports multiple api endpoints(preview and published) within a single application.

 ## Installation